mikmik19/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

-Why the blue text is blue when I'm telling it to be black will forever be a mystery to me
+Why the blue text is blue when I'm telling it to be black will forever be a mystery to me.

+There is indeed a difference between weekdays and weekends: People move less on weekends, and this is especially true for the weekend mornings!
+I wonder how the age of the participants are distributed, probably there aren't a look of parents with young children in the dataset.